marcelgoh/marcelgoh.github.io/research/index.md

 I contributed the following sequences to the [OEIS](https://oeis.org):

-+ [A335562](https://oeis.org/A335562): The number of unlabelled unordered binary trees with $n$ nodes such that every node with two children has children of different subtree sizes.
++ [A335562](https://oeis.org/A335562): The number of unlabelled unary-binary trees with $n$ nodes such that every node with two children has children of different subtree sizes.